nhsexperience/nhs-experience/docs/nhs-account/relationships.md

 ---
-title: Personal Data Store
+title: Relationships
 layout: page
-parent: NHS Account
+grand_parent: NHS Account
+parent:  Verifyable Credentials
-nav_order: 5
+nav_order: 4.1
 ---

 > ⚠️ **Warning**
 >
 > **Draft Documents**: May not represent real world scenarios, may not be fully accurate or complete.